General requirements for personal protective equipment (PPE).

 WAC, Hearing loss prevention.

-(c) If employees provide their own protective equipment, then the employer is responsible to make sure the PPE is:
+(c) If employees provide their own protective equipment, then you are responsible to make sure the PPE is:

 • Properly maintained;